thesupersonic16/HedgeModManager/README.md

   - A "sonic2013_patch_0" folder (Sonic Lost World)
     - Sonic.pac
     - Sonic.pac.00
-  - A "wars_patch" folder (Sonic Forces)
+- A "image" folder (Sonic Forces)
+	- A "x64" folder
+		- A "disk" folder
+			- A "wars_patch" folder
+				- A "character" folder
 					- Sonic.pac
+					- Sonic.pac.000
+					- SonicClassic.pac
-    - Sonic.pac.00
+					- SonicClassic.pac.000

 Wereas the "MLG Speedrun Zone 1" mod (which modifies certain files not on the root of the .cpk) has a file/folder structure that goes like so: